tearch-linux/TeaISO/doc/creating-profile.rst

 	├── airootfs
 	│   └── ...
 	├── grub.cfg
+	├── packages
+	│    └── ...
 	└── profile.yaml

 * airootfs directory store files that will merge with rootfs.
+* packages directory store package files that will install into rootfs.
 * grub.cfg file is header of grub config.
 Teaiso scan kernel and automatically merge with this config.
 * profile.yaml file is main configuration file.
 You can configure distribution settings with this file.